webiny/docs.webiny.com/docs/developer-tutorials/cms-element-creating-settings-plugin.md

-If you are interested to see how the existing plugins work, please see a list of our [official element settings plugins](https://github.com/Webiny/webiny-js/tree/master/packages/webiny-app-cms/src/editor/plugins/elementSettings) on Github and feel free to copy and play with the code to create your own plugins.
+If you are interested to see how the existing plugins work, please see a list of our [official element settings plugins](https://github.com/Webiny/webiny-js/tree/master/packages/webiny-app-cms/src/editor/plugins/elementSettings) on GitHub and feel free to copy and play with the code to create your own plugins.

 > When dealing with settings plugins, the same principles of rendering optimization apply: be careful when and what to re-render as it is very easy to slow down the entire editor